frankthelen/rools/README.md

 [![License Status](http://img.shields.io/npm/l/rools.svg)]()

 *Primary goal* was to provide a nice and state-of-the-art interface for modern JavaScript (ES6).
-Facts are plain JavaScript or JSON objects or objects from ES6 classes with getters and setters.
+*Facts* are plain JavaScript or JSON objects or objects from ES6 classes with getters and setters.
-Rules are specified in pure JavaScript rather than in a separate, special-purpose language like DSL.
+*Rules* are specified in pure JavaScript rather than in a separate, special-purpose language like DSL.

 *Secondary goal* was to provide [RETE](https://en.wikipedia.org/wiki/Rete_algorithm)-like efficiency and optimization.

-*1.0.0-beta* is feature-complete and stable.

 ## Install